Daavogaro/STEP-to-IFC/README.md

 # STEP-to-IFC Blender Add-on

 Although STEP (ISO 10303-21) and IFC (ISO 16739-1) are both standardized, their conceptual and practical incompatibilities continue to hinder seamless data exchange between the manufacturing and construction sectors.
 The approach is not merely a format conversion but a structured system to adapt industrial logic to the information needs of civil design—ensuring semantic integrity and computational efficiency.
 This workflow is scalable, transparent and open-source, and thanks to the intuitive User Interface is usable also in professional context without advanced programming skills.
+This work is described in a paper, the preprint of which is available at the following link: [Click to read the paper](https://www.preprints.org/manuscript/202504.2028/v1)

 This addon for Blender was developed as part of a project to convert STEP files to the IFC-SPF (Step Physical File) format.
 The repository includes a complete guide to the procedure used, with all references used in the process.
 Although the main focus is STEP to IFC conversion, the addon is compatible with `glTF`, `FBX`, or any other supported `Blender format`.